+Domestic energy consumption for residential and commercial use as at 2020 was 18.4 million barrel of oil equivalent (BOE).
+There has also been an uptick in demand for alternative sources including solar, natural gas and hydropower.
 With over 90 per cent of energy sourced from imported fuel oils, Jamaica is highly vulnerable to fluctuations in global oil prices.
 This increases the demand for alternative sources of energy to supply the national grid at lower costs to consumers.
 The need for affordable energy in heavy industries such as bauxite and manufacturing, and the fast-growing service sectors of tourism and BPO, further heightens the need for investments in this sector.
-The most recent investment in the energy infrastructure was the introduction of liquefied natural gas (LNG) which is being provided at around 2.2 million litres daily, with expectations to double by 2020.

 As a part of its Vison 2030 mandate, the Government of Jamaica established a target for renewable energy to supply 15% of the country's energy by 2020.
-The implementation of the 2009 policy witnessed the subsequent growth in the supply from renewable sources to 14.6 per cent by 2016.
+The implementation of the 2009 policy witnessed the subsequent growth in the supply from renewable sources to 14.6 per cent in 2016.
 The goal was, thus, revised through the National Energy Policy with the aim of generating 20 per cent of energy from renewable sources (to supply the national grid) by 2030.